Who Cannot Live in Assisted Living?

 • Inability to Meet Basic Requirements: Assisted living often requires residents to manage personal care with some assistance; those fully dependent on 24/7 care may not qualify.

-Families should assess the senior’s health, cognitive status, and safety needs before choosing assisted living.
-Communities often provide guidance to ensure each resident receives appropriate care.
+Families should assess the senior’s health, cognitive status, and safety needs before selecting an assisted living facility.
+Communities often guide to ensure each resident receives appropriate care.

 At The Cottage at Litchfield Hills, we help families navigate these decisions with care and compassion.